ThibaultEmo/ece-webtech-2023-fall/modules/06.rendering/lab.md

 2. Build application (easy level)
 3. Create profile API and use it (hard level)

+## Prerequisites

+Implementation of fetching strategies varies between App and Pages routers.
+Instructions below are given for the [Pages router](https://nextjs.org/docs/pages/building-your-application/data-fetching).
+If you use App router, follow [this documentation](https://nextjs.org/docs/app/building-your-application/data-fetching).

 ## Part 1.
 Use SSG (medium level)

 Revit the `/pages/articles.js` page.
 It is currently implemented with CSR.
 At the moment, the generated page doesn't contain the articles at build time, including the link to individual article pages.
 The search engine will not be able to index the article pages.